programmfabrik/apitest/README.md

 | ---            | ---                                                       |
 | `stop-on-fail` | Stop execution of later test suites if a test suite fails |

+### Keep running

+- `keep-running`: Wait for a keyboard interrupt after each test suite invocation.
+  This can be useful for keeping the HTTP / SMTP server for manual inspection.

 ### Configure logging

 Per default request and response of a request will be logged on test failure.
 If you want to see more information you